tomBrossart/groupRandomNumberGuess/readme.md

 ## IDEAS FOR FUTURE IMPROVEMENTS -- HARD/PRO mode
   # be able to maintain current game functionality (persisting data)
+  # how to reset the game more efficiently
+    # give inputs a class to reset them as a group